TERMS AND CONDITIONS

 - With regard to viable sampling and non-viable sampling and spore trap results and similar indoor air quality data and reports prepared for other parties: In cases where restorers/remediators/assessors/other trades are engaged (by the client), then interpretation of the data contained in any report is the responsibility of the client/assessor or restorer.
 BHS bears no responsibility for sample collection activities or analytical method errors, omissions or limitations.
 Interpretation and use of these results is the responsibility of the client.
 No recommendations or scope of works or personal safety recommendations are given or follow from these results except for use of the data contained in this report for the provision of personalized recommendations by the assessor.
 These recommendations are not to be assumed to be a detailed scope of works unless suitably annotated as such.

 - All samples (swabs, direct samples, air-o-cell, tape-lifts, or any other matter for analysis) is only accepted on delivery at our Head Office (Level 1, 459 Toorak Rd, Toorak, VIC, 3142) address within normal business hours (8:30 am-5:30 pm Mon-Fri).
 No samples will be accepted at our lab address, which is a secure P1/2 facility for staff only.
-A chain of custody form must be completed for all samples accepted at our Head Office.
-Chain of custody forms will be supplied electronically on request.
+A Chain of Custody form must be completed for all samples accepted at our Head Office.
+If no Chain of Custody form is returned with samples, then the samples will not be analysed and any report produced (if any) will be marked as such.
+Chain of Custody forms will be supplied electronically on request.
 All samples must be lawfully obtained.

 The client agrees to indemnify BHS and keep BHS indemnified against any loss, damage (including special or consequential loss or damage), costs (including legal fees), expenses, demands or liability for any claim by a third party or parties as a result of or arising from the client's use of the BHS report/interim findings/opinions or recommendations/implementation or scope of works other than in accordance with the terms of this agreement.